carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   namespace llvm {
   namespace knowledge {

-  /// Grokable - This class represents things that Smith can have an intimate
+  /// This class represents things that Smith can have an intimate
   /// understanding of and contains the data associated with it. class Grokable {
   ...